-Undergraduate research assistants earn $14.00 per hour for up to ten hours per week, a salary that is cost-shared with participating faculty or with The Harvard Academy program.
+Undergraduate research assistants earn $14.00 per hour for up to ten hours per week, a salary that is cost-shared with participating faculty or with The Harvard Academy.

 Who Is Eligible

 Harvard College undergraduates who wish to work with the Weatherhead Center Faculty Associates or Harvard Academy Scholars, and who have an interest in international affairs, are encouraged to apply.
 Preference will also be given to candidates with at least some prior experience with either research assistance or research methods.

 Undergraduate research assistants can expect to spend approximately four to ten hours per week assisting a Faculty Associate or Academy Scholar.
 Research assistance may include some of the following: quantitative and qualitative data research; entering data into spreadsheets; data and spreadsheet management; finding source materials at Harvard libraries; finding and evaluating sources on the Internet; analyzing and summarizing research materials; compiling bibliographies; reference checking; and helping to proofread and edit written work.

 How to Apply